RapidSoftwareSolutions/Marketplace-Plaid-Package/README.md

 | accessToken| credentials| A rotatable API token unique to a single Item.
 | webhookUrl | String     | The new webhookUrl to associate with the Item.

-## Plaid.updateItemWebhook
+## Plaid.updateWebhook
-The updateItemWebhook allows you to update the webhook associated with an Item.
+The updateWebhook allows you to update the webhook associated with an Item.

 | Field      | Type       | Description
 |------------|------------|----------